WebAssembly/component-model/design/mvp/Concurrency.md

 these terminal states is said to be **resolved**.
 A resolved subtask has always dropped all the borrowed handles that it was lent during the call.

-Cancellation is *cooperative*, delivering the request for cancellation to one of the subtask's threads and then allowing the subtask to continue executing for an arbitrary amount of time (calling imports, performing I/O and everything else) until the subtask decides to call [`task.cancel`] to confirm the cancellation or, for whatever reason, call `task.return` as-if there had been no cancellation. `task.cancel` enforces the same "all borrowed handles dropped" rule as `task.return`, so that once a subtask is resolved, the caller knows its lent handles have been returned.
+Cancellation is *cooperative*, delivering a *request* for cancellation and then allowing the subtask to continue executing for an arbitrary amount of time (calling imports, performing I/O and everything else) until the subtask decides to call [`task.cancel`] to confirm the cancellation or, for whatever reason, call `task.return` as-if there had been no cancellation. `task.cancel` enforces the same "all borrowed handles dropped" rule as `task.return`, so that once a subtask is resolved, the caller knows its lent handles have been returned.
 If the subtask was waiting to start due to backpressure, the subtask is immediately aborted without running the callee at all.

-When `subtask.cancel` is called, it will attempt to immediately resume one of the subtask's threads which is in a cancellable state, passing it a sentinel "cancelled" value.
-A thread is in a "cancellable" state if it calls one of the [blocking](#blocking) built-ins with the `cancellable` immediate set (indicating that the caller expects and propagates cancellation appropriately) or, if using a `callback`, returns to the event loop and no other thread is holding the "exclusive" lock.
-If a subtask has no cancellable threads, no thread is resumed and the request for cancellation is remembered in the task state, to be delivered at the next cancellable opportunity.
-In the worst case, though, a component may *never* wait cancellably and thus cancellation may be silently ignored.
+When `subtask.cancel` is called, it first records a "pending cancellation request" on the callee's task.
+If the callee's task was waiting to start due to [backpressure](#backpressure), `subtask.cancel` returns "cancelled before started" immediately.
+Otherwise, `subtask.cancel` performs a nonblocking, cooperative `thread.yield` that allows the host to nondeterministically schedule any cooperative threads it wants in the hopes of delivering the cancellation request to the callee.
+Currently, cancellation requests can only be delivered to `async` functions using the stackless `callback` ABI.
+In this case, a pending cancellation request is delivered as a "task cancelled" event to the `callback` function, following the standard run-to-completion rules mentioned above.
+In the [future](#TODO), other cancellation delivery mechanisms will be added for the `async` functions using the stackful ABI.

 `subtask.cancel` can be called synchronously or asynchronously.
-If called synchronously, `subtask.cancel` blocks until the subtask reaches a resolved state and returns which state was reached.
-If called asynchronously, then if a cancellable subtask thread is resumed *and* the subtask reaches a resolved state before blocking for whatever reason `subtask.cancel` will return which state was reached.
-Otherwise, `subtask.cancel` will return a "blocked" sentinel value and the caller must [wait](#waitables-and-waitable-sets) via waitable set until the subtask reaches a resolved state.
+If called synchronously, `subtask.cancel` will block until the subtask has resolved (i.e., the subtask returns a value or calls `task.cancel`), returning whether the callee "returned" or "cancelled before returning".
+If called *asynchronously* and the callee has *still* not resolved after the host decides the cooperative yield has completed, `subtask.cancel` will return "blocked" instead and the caller must [wait](#waitables-and-waitable-sets) via waitable set until the subtask reaches a resolved state.

 The Component Model does not provide a mechanism to force prompt termination of threads as this can lead to leaks and corrupt state in a still-live component